 Prostitution and legality involved

-According to Indian Penal Code, certain activities related to sex are not considered illegal per se and contradict laws that are in place.
-However, activities as enumerated below are found to be true, one is entitled to be punished in accordance to laws of the legal arena in place.
+According to the Indian Penal Code, certain activities related to sex are not considered illegal per se and contradict laws that are in place.
+However, activities as enumerated below if found to be true, one is entitled to be punished in accordance with laws of the legal arena in place:

 Carrying out prostitution activities in hotels

 Being the owner of a brothel